St. Cloud, Florida

 St. Cloud or Saint Cloud is a city in northern Osceola County, Florida, United States.
 It is on the southern shore of East Lake Tohopekaliga in Central Florida, about 26 mi southeast of Orlando.
-The population was 35,183 in the 2010 census, and 58,964 in the 2020 census.
+The population was 58,964 as of the 2020 census, and was estimated at 74,960 in 2025.
 The city is part of the Orlando–Kissimmee–Sanford metropolitan area.

-St. Cloud was founded as a retirement community for Civil War union veterans, and gained the nickname "The Friendly Soldier City".
+St. Cloud was founded as a retirement community for Union army veterans of the Civil War, and gained the nickname "The Friendly Soldier City".